 The admission office and the business office work closely with students on issues regarding visas and passports.
 It is the student’s responsibility to make sure his or her passport is valid and that the visa is in order, but the admission office is a good resource for any questions that may come up.
 Students are encouraged to leave their passports, visas, and other important documents in the school safe when they are not traveling.

 During Mercersburg vacations (Thanksgiving Vacation, Winter Vacation, Spring Vacation, Summer Vacation), the campus is closed.
 Most international students travel home.
 Of those who do not fly home, most find a friend on their own, and go home to their friend’s home for the vacation.
-In the case of the students who cannot find a place to stay for vacation, especially Thanksgiving because of its brevity, the dean of students will try to place them with a host family.
-The dean of students tries to mostly closely match the international student age and interests with the best fit from the group of host students and families who have volunteered to host.
+In the case of the students who cannot find a place to stay for vacation, especially Thanksgiving because of its brevity, the Office of Student Life will try to place those students with a host family.
+The Dean of Student Life tries to mostly closely match the international student age and interests with the best fit from the group of host students and families who have volunteered to host.
 International students always stay with a family whose Mercersburg student is of the same gender.
 There is a fee of $25 per night in recognition of the host family’s hospitality.